tommyli/home-energy/README.md

 * [Cloud Firestore](https://cloud.google.com/firestore/docs) - [Native Mode](https://cloud.google.com/firestore/docs/firestore-or-datastore)

 Getting Started on Google Cloud Platform is not easy as the ecosystem is huge with large number of [services](https://cloud.google.com/docs/overview/cloud-platform-services) offered.
 See [Get started with Google Cloud](https://cloud.google.com/docs).

+All Google Cloud Platform features in this project share the same [service account](https://cloud.google.com/iam/docs/creating-managing-service-accounts#creating_a_service_account) and this is not recommended, see [Enforce least privilege with recommendations](https://cloud.google.com/iam/docs/recommender-overview)

 #### Python Development Environment